Downtown Tampa Interchange (I-275/I-4) Safety and Operational Improvements 445057-1-52-01

 - Widening the existing single lane ramp from westbound I-4 to northbound I-275 to two lanes

-- Adding an additional merge lane on northbound I-275 between I-4 and the Martin Luther King Jr. exit
+- Adding an additional merge lane on northbound I-275 between I-4 and the Martin Luther King Jr. exit to the west of the current alignment

 Westbound I-4 to Southbound I-275